santisq/PSTree/docs/en-US/Get-PSTreeRegistry.md

 ### System.String

 You can pipe strings containing registry paths to this cmdlet.
-Output from `Get-Item` and `Get-ChildItem` can be piped to this cmdlet.
+Output from cmdlets that return `Microsoft.Win32.RegistryKey` objects (e.g., `Get-Item`, `Get-ChildItem`) can be piped to this cmdlet, with pipeline input bound to `-LiteralPath` if the objects have a `PSPath` property.

 ## OUTPUTS